-Before offering you a bespoke therapy programme or a group therapy package we want to get to know your child, their strengths and their goals.
+Before offering you a bespoke occupational therapy programme or a group therapy package, we want to get to know your child, their strengths and their goals.

 We use a range of assessment tools depending upon the therapy focus.
 We may use a standardised assessment.
 These are assessments designed to measure an individual's abilities compared to other people of the same age.
 A free telephone screening assessment helps us to identify which standardised assessments we will use.

 The occupational therapy focus is unique to each person.
 When you first meet the occupational therapist your child will complete activities for 1-2 hours.
 The activities will look at how an individual does things such as playing, feeding, writing, manipulating items, completing self-care skills and how well they can move their body in relation to other objects.